jerzydziewierz/jerzydziewierz/README.md

-- ### Hi there 👋
+# Hi there 👋

+You have found the github profile page of George Rey (previously known as Dr Jerzy "Jurek" Dziewierz).

+I am a Senior Scientist and Principal investigator.
+I love all things ultrasound.

 🔭 I’m currently working on FDTD acoustic propagator for numpy/pyCUDA, possibly with PyTorch support later on (and full differentiation)

 💬 Ask me about ultrasound.
 I love everything ultrasound.

 📫 How to reach me: See my [portfolio website here](https://www.rey.wiki)

   <!--
   **jerzydziewierz/jerzydziewierz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.